alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Happens if You Plead Guilty to a Traffic Ticket in Alabama?

-• The name of the person involved in the record, unless said person is a juvenile
+• The name of the person involved in the court record, unless said person is a juvenile

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+Third-party sites are operated independent of government sources and are not sponsored by these government agencies.
+Because of this, record availability, accessibility and validity cannot be guaranteed.

 How to Find a Traffic Ticket Attorney in Alabama